-11.9.1 All roadways shall comply with the Manual on Uniform Traffic Control Devices (MUTCD) for signing and pavement markings.
+11.9.1.
+All roadways shall comply with the Manual on Uniform Traffic Control Devices (MUTCD) for signing and pavement markings.
 Signing and pavement marking plans shall be submitted on all development plans and shall require approval from the Public Works Department.
-All traffic control signs and pavement markings for new developments shall be furnished and installed at no cost to the County.
+All traffic control signs and pavement markings for new developments shall be furnished and installed at no cost to the county.

-11.9.2 Thermoplastic material shall be used for all pavement markings, including turn lanes, stop bars, crosswalks, and other areas as designated by the Public Works Department.
-New asphalt shall be allowed a 30 day curing period before placement of thermoplastic materials.
+11.9.2.
+Thermoplastic material shall be used for all pavement markings, including turn lanes, stop bars, crosswalks, and other areas as designated by the Public Works Department.
+Pavement markings shall extend fifty feet past new asphalt to ensure a smooth connection to existing markings.
+New asphalt shall be allowed a thirty (30) day curing period before placement of thermoplastic materials.
 Temporary pavement markings shall be applied where necessary to control traffic on existing roadways during the curing period.

-11.9.3 All Major and Minor Collectors shall be delineated with roadway pavement markings according to F.D.O.T.
+11.9.3.
+All major and minor collectors roadways shall be delineated with roadway pavement markings according to F.D.O.T.
 Standards and Specifications.
-The approach leg of a Local Road with a Major or Minor

-Collector shall be delineated with a stop bar and a yellow centerline for a minimum length of 100 feet from the stop bar.
+The approach leg of a local road with a major or minor collector shall be delineated with a stop bar and a yellow centerline for a minimum length of one hundred (100) feet from the stop bar or a minimum length of fifty (50) feet with a local road.

-11.9.4 All major and Minor Collectors shall be delineated with Reflective Pavement Markers (RPM) according to F.D.O.T.
+11.9.4.
+All major and minor collectors roadways shall be delineated with reflective pavement markers (RPM) according to F.D.O.T.
+Standards and Specifications and the MUTCD.
+Variances may be granted for roads where highway lighting exists, or when, in the judgment of the Public Works Department, the need for reflective pavement markers does not exist.

+11.9.5.
+All signs installed shall conform to the criteria in the MUTCD and F.D.O.T.
 Standards and Specifications.
-Variances may be granted for roads where highway lighting exists, or when, in the judgment of the Public Works Department, the need for Reflective Pavement Markers does not exist.

-11.9.5 All signs installed shall conform to the criteria in the MUTCD and F.D.O.T.
-Standards and Specifications.
-When access is to a Major Collector, the stop sign shall be 36 inches wide.
+When access is in the County right of way to a major collector, the stop sign shall be thirtysix (36) inches wide.
+When access is in the County right of way to a minor collector, the stop sign shall be thirty (30) inches wide.
 The back side of each sign is required to have the date of installation stenciled on it (month/year), in inch figures using a long lasting flat black paint or decal.

-11.9.6 Street name signs on public roadways shall have white lettering on green background.
-Street name signs on private roadways shall be white lettering on blue background.
-All street name signs shall conform to County specifications for size, shape, lettering style, and other requirements.
+11.9.6.
+Street name signs on public county maintained roadways shall have white lettering on green background.
+Street name signs on non-county maintained private roadways shall be white lettering on blue background.
+All street name signs shall conform to county specifications for size, shape, lettering style, and other requirements.

-11.9.7 All signs shall be manufactured with high-intensity sheeting material unless otherwise specified by the Public Works Department.
+11.9.7.
+All signs shall be manufactured with high-intensity prismatic sheeting material unless otherwise specified by the Public Works Department.